Learn / Guides / User engagement guide

 Google Optimize is an A/B testing tool that helps you run website experiments to continually improve and enhance the user experience.

-Once you’ve gathered user engagement metrics and product experience (PX) insights, you can use Google Optimize to trial new designs, color schemes, user journey maps, or features with different groups of users.
+Once you’ve gathered user engagement metrics and PX insights, use Google Optimize to trial new designs, color schemes, user journey maps, or features with different groups of users.

-For example, if you notice that you are experiencing a higher than expected bounce rate from your landing page, you can create different page layouts and test them with a small group of users before deciding which layout is most effective at engaging your users.
+For example, if you have a higher than expected bounce rate from your landing page, create different page layouts and test them with a small group of users before deciding which layout is most effective at engaging your users.
 If your new designs still don’t result in better user engagement, you can make adjustments and test them again.